amirabbasgashtil/Linear-Programming/README.md

 # Linear-Programming
-in this folder we have some problems in linear programming
+in this repo we have some problems in linear programming Linear Programming course by Dr.vahidi